Kero76/logisticae/README.md

   `$ npm run test`
 - Command use to generate the documentation :
 `$ npx typedoc --out docs src --mode file --module commonjs`
+- Command use to execute the code coverage :
+`$ npm run coverage`

 ## Changelog